insanexyz/jekyll-blog/_posts/13-basic-git-commands/2025-08-09-basic-git-commands.md

 <br>

 20\.
-Change url a remote (like origin) points to. `Remote name` is simply the name you associated your remote url with like `origin`
+Change url a remote (like origin) points to. `Remote name` is simply the name you associated your remote url with like `origin`.
 ```bash
 git remote set-url <remote-name> <new-url>
 ```

 <br>

 21\.
-Remove a remote repo link like `origin`
+Remove a remote repo link like `origin`.
 ```bash
 git remote remove origin # Replace origin with whatever you named your remote repo.
 ```

 <br>

-22\. rename a branch
+22\.
+Rename a branch.
 ```bash
 # Switch to the branch you want to rename.
 git branch <branch-to-rename>